icanvardar/array.js/README.md

-# array.js
+# plaxis

-`array.js` is a powerful, type-safe array management library for JavaScript and TypeScript.
+`plaxis` is a powerful, type-safe array management library for JavaScript and TypeScript.
 It supports both primitive and non-primitive data types, offering efficient memory management through custom allocators.

 ## Features